paulbradshaw/commandline/curl.md

 `curl "https://paulbradshaw.tumblr.com/page/[1-8]" -o "#1.html"`

 The `"#1.html"` at the end is a placeholder - for each number (#1) in the range, that number will be added to `.html` to create the file name.
+Obviously if you were grabbing sequentially numbered PDF files, .txt files, .jpg images, .xls files or some other file format, you would use that extension instead.

 So now you have your command in full - try it:

 `curl "https://paulbradshaw.tumblr.com/page/[1-8]" -o "#1.html"`

+Note that the script will only grab the HTML files - any images, video, audio, external scripts, etc. will not be grabbed.
+However, the links to those images will be in the HTML, so it may *appear* as if images are still working.
+They will - but only with an internet connection, and *only as long as those images are online*.
+So if you want to capture the images as well, you will need to do so separately (for example, you could use command line to find every mention of .jpg in those files, then use curl to grab those).

 ## Slowing down the scraper